-For just shy of 50 years now, Semco Carbon has provided customers with graphite material in both raw and machined forms.
-With this milestone ahead of us in a couple of years (Semco was founded in 1971), we thought it would be a good time to look back on Semco’s history and trace the company’s arc from provider of raw carbon materials and simple graphite components to one of the most respected names in the graphite machining field.
+For just over 50 years now, Semco Carbon has provided customers with graphite material in both raw and machined forms.
+With this milestone achieved a couple of years ago (Semco was founded in 1971), we thought it would be a good time to look back on Semco’s history and trace the company’s arc from provider of raw carbon materials and simple graphite components to one of the most respected names in the graphite machining field.

 The story of Semco begins with our founder Vince Thompson Jr. When Vince founded Semco is 1971, many of the technologies the company wields today, such as computer numerical control (CNC) tools, were in their infancy and had years to go before they were employed on a large scale in the manufacturing sector.
 Vince saw the company’s mission as providing quality raw graphite material to customers who machined the graphite themselves.
 The company also did some simple graphite machining.
 The components the company manufactured in the early 70s did not approach the complexity of the custom pieces Semco machines today for its customers.
 Vince focused the small company on doing its mission well, and Semco to this day remains an authority on graphite material, helping its customers select the precise grade and block of graphite to suit their purposes.
 In fact, Semco employees pride themselves on having the best eye for raw material in the business.
 Our machinists know graphite, and they are quick to spot flaws in blocks of raw material that could affect the final machined product.

 The Next Generation: 25 Years of Growth